Brodafin-YouTube/ESPStomp8/README.md

 ESP STOMP8 DIGITAL DIY DUAL STOMP PAD

+FOR CONSTRUCTION DETAILS AND MORE, GO TO YOUTUBE AT https://youtu.be/xr_I2tv7yJs

 This project uses an ESP-32 and the compiled code ESPSTOMP8.
 The code includes eight embedded hex PCM data array elements, which are played using the command:

 playAudioDAC(audioFiles[counter1], audioSizes[counter1]